yaswanthramanam/DeWill_Zerepy_Cron_Agent/README.md

 - Read room history
 - Get room information and topics

+### Discord

+- List channels for a server
+- Read messages from a channel
+- Read mentioned messages from a channel
+- Post new messages to a channel
+- Reply to messages in a channel
+- React to a message in a channel

 ## Create your own agent

 The secret to having a good output from the agent is to provide as much detail as possible in the configuration file.
 Craft a story and a context for the agent, and pick very good examples of tweets to include.